 Onwards into a full and active day!
 Workshops or your project for the morning, hikes, games or arts in the afternoon, and more possibilities for the evening.
 The day will bring variety, surprise, laughter, camaraderie, and the richness of the natural world.

-- A private non-profit co-ed overnight nature camp with sessions for 8-10 year olds, 11-15 year olds and adults.
+- An overnight nature camp with coed sessions for 8-10 year olds, 11-15 year olds and adults.

 - Small in size: no more than 36 campers per session.

 - A camp incorporating creativity, humor, games, hikes, arts and music into a relaxed but high quality program focusing on animals, plants, geology, astronomy, ecology and conservation.